Engee documentation

 Details

-Checking this box displays the H heat port, which allows the transmission to be connected to the thermal network.
-Checking this box also enables the Thermal mass parameters and adds the Temperature variable to the Initial Targets section.
+When this check box is selected, the thermal port H is displayed, which allows you to connect the transmission to the thermal network.
+Checking this box also enables the Thermal mass parameter and adds the Temperature variable to the Initial Targets section.

 Default value